Summary

 Wikipedia

-Ashley Elizabeth Hinson (born June 27, 1983)[1] is an American politician and journalist serving as the U.S. representative for Iowa’s 2nd congressional district.
-She has served in the House since 2021, representing a northeastern district including Cedar Rapids, Waterloo, Cedar Falls, and Dubuque.
+Ashley Elizabeth Hinson[1] (born June 27, 1983)[2] is an American politician and journalist serving as the U.S. representative for Iowa’s 2nd congressional district since 2021.
+The district, numbered as the 1st district during her first term, covers much of northeastern Iowa, including Cedar Rapids, Waterloo, Cedar Falls, and Dubuque.

 A member of the Republican Party, Hinson was the Iowa State Representative for the 67th district from 2017 to 2021, the first woman to represent the district.[3]
 She won a seat in the United States House of Representatives in the 2020 election, narrowly defeating incumbent Democrat Abby Finkenauer.
 Hinson and Mariannette Miller-Meeks are the first Republican women to represent Iowa in the House.